Firstly: What does "lockdown" mean?

 It requires five main things to be done.

-When should incubator lockdown take place?
+When should chicken egg incubator lockdown take place?

-Bantam eggs tend to hatch earlier, at around 19 days into incubation.
-So they should be locked down at day 16.
+Bantam eggs tend to hatch earlier, at around 19 days into incubation, so they should be locked down at day 16.

 If you have one incubator holding both large and bantam chicken eggs and you don’t have a way of separating them, lock down all the eggs at Day 16.